 6. Children living out of the catchment area who at the time of application have a sibling (see definition v) on the roll of Shamblehurst Primary School who will still be on roll at the time of admission.
-[Where a sibling was allocated a place at the school in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
-In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at Shamblehurst Primary School under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school from which area for the school under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school area to the school at the school from which they were displaced.
+[Where a sibling was allocated a place at the school in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under criterion 4, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
+In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at Shamblehurst Primary School under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school grow which they were displaced].